Is Minus33 a Sustainable Outdoor Brand? Our Honest Review

 Minus33 Merino Wool Company was founded in 2002 to bring premium wool apparel back to its roots in New Hampshire.
 Operating from the historic L.W.
 Packard mill in Ashland, Minus33 carries forward more than a century of textile expertise.

 The company’s foundation is deeply tied to the legacy of its parent company, L.W.
-Packard, founded in 1916 by Lewis Woodbury Packard.
+Packard, founded in 1916 by Luther Woodbury Packard.
 Throughout the 20th century, L.W.
 Packard was a leader in New England’s textile industry, known for producing durable, high-quality wool fabrics.

 After facing increased global competition in the late 20th century, L.W.
 Packard, like many mills, ceased manufacturing in the early 2000s.
-Shortly after the mill closed, Minus33 Merino Wool emerged to carry on L.W.
-Packard’s legacy, transforming decades of wool expertise and meticulous craftsmanship into high-quality outdoor gear.

 Where is Minus33 Merino Wool Located?